Day of the Chrysanthemum in Japan

 translation by Meredith McKinney

-But medieval Japanese attitudes about chrysanthemums is not limited to female beauty.
-Sugawara no Michizane, who was later deified as the god of learning, Tenjin, wrote a poem about them:
+Chrysanthemums are a popular subject for poetry as well.
+Sugawara no Michizane, who was later deified as the god of learning, Tenjin, wrote the following:

 JapaneseRomanized JapaneseTranslation